VictorsGarden/snake-game/readme.txt

 0. CELL
-	the direction register take value by different ways, depending on body part: the head's register change direction straightway depending on what button-direction was pressed other snake's body parts are dependent on next part and so up to the head
+	the direction register take value by different ways, depending on body part: the head's register change direction depending on what button-direction was pressed other snake's body parts are dependent on next part and so up to the head

 	so when player press button UP f.e.